 Linux is a user-friendly operating system that comprises of Bootloaders, Kernel, Daemons, Shells, Graphical Servers, Desktop Environments and applications.

-It is mainly an Internet-based operating system which is practically everywhere – from phones to cars, from refrigerators to stock exchange.
+It is mainly an Internet-based operating system that is practically everywhere – from phones to cars, from refrigerators to stock exchange.
 Do you know Android is based on Linux Kernel?

 It can also embed supercomputers and run on desktops & servers.
-All the major hosting company use Linux on their servers.
-Thus, Linux is often considered as the most trusted operating system in the world.
+All the major hosting companies use Linux on their servers.
+Thus, Linux is often considered the most trusted operating system in the world.